Policy Optimization with Differentiable MPC: Convergence Analysis under Uncertainty: Conclusion

+Despite this growing body of work, the literature still lacks a rigorous treatment of policy optimization with MPC when the system dynamics are only partially known.
+To the best of the author's knowledge, no convergence results exist for this setting.
 In this work, we extend the convergence guarantees previously established in \cite{zuliani2023bp} to the case where the system dynamics are uncertain and affected by stochastic noise.
-Our contributions are twofold: i) we prove convergence guarantees for our policy-optimization method under asymptotically exact system identification, and ii) we establish convergence to a suboptimal solution when the model is not learned perfectly.
+Our contributions are twofold: i) we provide convergence guarantees under asymptotically exact system identification, and ii) we establish convergence to a suboptimal solution when the model is not learned perfectly.
 Providing convergence guarantees in this context remains an open problem largely unaddressed in prior literature, with the sole exception of our previous work \cite{zuliani2023bp}, which considered convex MPC architectures under full model knowledge.
 Here, we explicitly account for stochastic noise and model uncertainty.
-Finally, this work does not focus on safety aspects, which were recently presented in \cite{zuliani2024closed}.
+Finally, this work does not focus on safety aspects, which were recently addressed in \cite{zuliani2024closed}.

+The remainder of this paper is organized as follows.
+In \cref{section:prelim}, we briefly review the notions of path-differentiability and definability.
+The problem formulation is presented in \cref{section:pform}, followed by a description of the proposed method in \cref{section:pref} and an analysis of its convergence properties in \cref{section:convergence}.
+In \cref{section:equivalence} and \cref{section:imperfect_learning}, we introduce two variants of our approach, the first using the certainty-equivalence principle and the second addressing the case of imperfect model knowledge, respectively.
+Finally, \cref{section:simulation_results} reports our simulation results.